 From here you will have a stunning view into the southern part of Langsua national park, with glimpses of the high peaks of Jotunheimen in the background.
 From here you can follow the DNT (Norwegian Trekking Association) trail north to Liomseter lodge and further.
 Or maybe stay and try your luck at fishing in the nearby lakes.
 In winter you can go skiing, snowshoeing or take your team of dogs on great sledding trips through the snow-clad landscape.
+Parking place and information point will be ready summer 2024.
 Accommodation can be found at Lenningen fjellstue.

 Svarthamar starting point

 The trip to this place is wonderful in itself, through a beautiful highland with many opportunities for hiking and biking.
 Svarthamar is an old mountain farm at the border of the national park and is a great starting point for summer visits.
 You can spend the night in your tent or in the DNT (Norwegian Trekking Association) self-service cabin.
 From here you can head east through the woods of Storlægeret Protected Landscape, with its interesting history of mountain farming and Second World War partisan activities, or go northeast over the mountain towards Liomseter.
 Road closed in winter.